How Dangerous Is Asbestos?

 Its ability to break down into microscopically thin fibers makes asbestos dangerous.
 These fibers can remain airborne for days after asbestos-containing material is disturbed.
 While airborne, millions of these microscopic mineral fibers can accumulate in a person’s lung tissue or a membrane lining the body.

-Once they become lodged in lung tissue, these fibers can cause several diseases, including lung cancer, asbestosis, and mesothelioma.
+Once they become lodged in lung tissue, these fibers can cause several diseases, including lung cancer, the lung disease asbestosis, and a deadly cancer, mesothelioma.

 Some factors that determine whether asbestos exposure will cause illness include:

-• Dose (how much): The worst exposure happens when the air is visibly cloudy with asbestos fibers.
+• Dose (how much): The worst exposure happens when the air is visibly cloudy with asbestos dust full of these tiny fibers.

 • Duration (how long): If you live or work in a contaminated environment for months or years, you can be at greater risk for asbestos exposure.